fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 }
 ```

-If we modify *allPersons* to do a join query because it sometimes causes an n+1 problem, it becomes heavier when we don't need the information on related persons.
+If we modify <code>allPersons</code> to do a join query because it sometimes causes an n+1 problem, it becomes heavier when we don't need the information on related persons.
 By using the [fourth parameter](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-arguments) of resolver functions, we could optimize the query even further.
 The fourth parameter can be used to inspect the query itself, so we could do the join query only in cases with a predicted threat of n+1 problems.
 However, we should not jump into this level of optimization before we are sure it's worth it.

 [In the words of Donald Knuth](https://en.wikiquote.org/wiki/Donald_Knuth):